From curious to confident: Your 10 week journey into silversmithing

 Do I need to bring anything?
 Just yourself.
 Every tool, piece of equipment, and material you need is provided.
 There's nothing to buy before you arrive.

 What if I miss a session?
 The course works best when you can commit to all ten weeks.
-That said, life happens - if circumstances are out of your control, get in touch and Wendy will do her best to help you catch up.
+That said, life happens - if circumstances are out of your control, get in touch and I will do my best to help you catch up.
+If need be, we can simplify a project so it takes less time to complete.

 How many people will be in the class?
 Between four and six.
 Small enough that you'll get individual attention when you need it, and relaxed enough that you'll get to know everyone in the room.